 The thesis route emphasizes academic study, research, and the successful completion of a thesis.
-This program pattern is designed to develop each student's ability to evaluate theory and practice, and conduct research that contributes to the discipline.
-The thesis route requires the successful completion of a minimum of 32 credit hours and a maximum of 38 credit hours of graduate course credit in the Multidisciplinary Leadership specialization, or a minimum of 37 credit hours in the Counselling specialization and 9 credit hours of supervised research culminating in the completion of a thesis and the successful defense of it in an oral examination.
+This program route is designed to develop each student's ability to evaluate theory and practice, and conduct research that contributes to the discipline.
+The thesis route requires the successful completion of a minimum of 31 credit hours of graduate course work in the Multidisciplinary Leadership specialization, a minimum of 40 credit hours in the Counselling specialization and a minimum of 31 credit hours in the Special Education specialization.
+This requirement must include a minimum of 25 credit hours of graduate course work in the Multidisciplinary Leadership specialization, a minimum of 35 credit hours in the Counselling specialization, or a minimum of 22 credit hours in the Special Education specialization and 9 credit hours of supervised research culminating in the completion of a thesis and the successful defense of it in an oral examination.